The Perfect Guy (2015 film): Plot

 Both Leah and Hansen are certain that Carter is involved in Dave's death, though they lack the evidence necessary to incriminate him.
 After investigating further, Hansen learns that Carter's real name is Robert Adams, and that he changed his identity after a similar series of harassment.
 With the situation escalating, a concerned Hansen relays a story to Leah of a friend of his that bought a 12-gauge Remington shotgun that he loaded with two bean bag rounds and five live shells.
 Hansen explains that the bean bag rounds, if fired first as warning shots, would give justification for killing an intruder and implies that Leah should take such action, leading to Leah buying a shotgun.

-Leah discovers Robert, with a new identity, with another woman.
+Leah discovers Carter, with a new identity, with another woman.
 She frightens her off and files another restraining order against him in front of his new employers, once again getting him fired.
 She then manages to find his hideout, where he monitors her, as well as finding her cat.
 She destroys his numerous computers and leaves, daring him to come after her again.

-That night, Robert breaks into Leah's home, and, after luring him to an empty room, she aims her gun at him.
+That night, Carter breaks into Leah's home, and, after luring him to an empty room, she aims her gun at him.
 After managing to knock the gun out of her hand, a struggle ensues.
-Leah manages to recover her shotgun and, per Hansen's story, shoots Robert twice with bean bag rounds as a warning to make killing him justified, while claiming that the bean bag rounds are all that she has in the shotgun.
-When Robert persists in attacking, believing that Leah cannot kill him, Leah shoots him with a live shell from the shotgun; a fatally wounded and stunned Robert only has enough time to hear Leah confess that she lied about having no live shells before dying.
-A now-relieved Leah reports Robert to Hansen as an intruder, and the police cart his corpse out of her house.
+Leah manages to recover her shotgun and, per Hansen's story, shoots Carter twice with bean bag rounds as a warning to make killing him justified, while claiming that the bean bag rounds are all that she has in the shotgun.
+When Carter persists in attacking, believing that Leah cannot kill him, Leah shoots him with a live shell from the shotgun; a fatally wounded and stunned Carter only has enough time to hear Leah confess that she lied about having no live shells before dying.
+A now-relieved Leah reports Carter to Hansen as an intruder, and the police cart his corpse out of her house.